 The bill S. 56 proposes an amendment to Section 27-37-100 of the South Carolina Code of Laws, which pertains to the effect of a verdict for the plaintiff in ejectment cases.
-The amendment allows for the sealing of the writ of ejectment, ensuring that it does not become a public record that could adversely impact the tenant's creditworthiness.
-This change aims to protect tenants from the long-term financial consequences that can arise from having an ejectment case publicly recorded.
+The amendment introduces a provision that allows a judge to seal the writ of ejectment, ensuring that it does not become a public record that could adversely impact the tenant's creditworthiness.
+This change aims to protect tenants from the long-term financial consequences that may arise from having an ejectment verdict publicly accessible.

 Statutes affected: